 All Shares are offered and thereby issued against the nominal value.
 When new Shares are issued, the financial position of the Members may dilute, because issuance reduces the Net Asset Value per Share when the financial return on the newly issued Shares is lower than the financial return on the existing Shares.
-There is no dilutive effect insofar new Members will receive one vote at the General Meeting, irrespective of the amount invested.
+Provided that new Shares are issued to existing Members, there is no dilutive effect insofar voting rights are concerned.
+Each Member has one vote at the General Meeting, irrespective of the amount invested.
 The amount and percentage of the dilution cannot be calculated as Shares are issued on a continuous basis and the number of Shares that can be offered is unlimited.
 The Cooperative publishes quarterly information about its financial results and total outstanding Member capital.